PatrickTangwen/cse15l_lab_reports2/index.md

   arr[arr.length - i - 1] = temp;
 }
 ```
-Instead, to reverse the array in place without creating a new array, we only need to traverse half of the elements.
-During reversing, we can create a temp variable to store the value before swapping and then swap the first and last element until the index i reaches to the value length/2.
-In this way, we avoid swap repeated elements after i reaching the value length/2. <br>
+Instead of creating a new array, we can reverse the original array in place by traversing only half of its elements.
+During this process, we can use a temporary variable to store the value of an element before swapping it with its counterpart.
+By swapping the first and last elements and continuing this process until the index i reaches the value of length/2, we can avoid swapping the same elements more than once.<br>

 **Part 3 Reflection**<br>
-In these two weeks, I learned how to analyze the component of url and how to find and fix bugs using Junit.
-The terms introduced in week3 is very useful as it teaches me that somes if input that doesn’t induce a failure, it doesn't mean the program has no bug.
-So,to make sure our programs will work, we should try different inputs to test our programs.
+In these two weeks, I learned how to analyze the different components of a URL and understand how they work together.
+Additionally, I learned how to use Junit to locate and resolve bugs in my code.
+The concepts introduced in week 3 were particularly useful as they shows the importance of testing different inputs to ensure the overall functionality of a program.
+This taught me that just because a program does not fail with a certain input, it does not necessarily mean that it has no bugs.
+Therefore, it is crucial to thoroughly test programs with a variety of inputs to ensure they are functioning as we want.